 If you’re new to plant names: Rudbeckia describes a group of plants with similar traits.
 Hirta is like a descriptive adjective.
 It loosely translates to “hairy” or “rough” in Latin.

-So, to keep things basic, plants with the botanical name, Rudbeckia hirta, include different types of hairy Black-Eyed Susan.
+To keep things basic, plants with the botanical name, Rudbeckia hirta, include different types of hairy Black-Eyed Susan.

 We’ll chat about WHY plants are hairy at another time.